4forces/js4fun/README.md

 **1. Mappping**

-*Note:*  _.map() does not change the original array.
+*Note:*  _.map() does not changse the original array.
 The result has to be assigned to something.
 ```javascript
 const numbersSquared = _.map(numbers, func)
 ```